robotics-upo/siar_navigation/README.md

 ### Description

 siar_navigation allows you to implement a navigation system based in a controller, costmap and a planner.
 The controller is base on `siar_controller` package and allows avoid positive and negative obstacles.
-The costmap is based on `siar_costmap` package and using a cost function compute the cost of a trajectory considering positive and negative obstacles.
+The costmap is based on `siar_costmap` package and using a cost function compute the trajectory value considering positive and negative obstacles.
 The planner is based on `siar_planner` package and computes a path using the trajectories values from costmap .
-The planner can use the next algorithms: RRT, bi-RRT, t-RRT and t-bi-RRT.
+The planner can use the next algorithms to compute the path: RRT, bi-RRT, t-RRT and t-bi-RRT.

 ### Dependencies